slepc/slepc/doc/source/documentation/manual/pep.md

 {#sec:pep label="sec:pep"}
 ## Overview of Polynomial Eigenproblems

 In this section, we review some basic properties of the polynomial eigenvalue problem.
 The main goal is to set up the notation as well as to describe the linearization approaches that will be employed for solving via an `EPS` object.
-To simplify the description, we initially restrict to the case of quadratic eigenproblems, and then extend to the general case of arbitrary degree.
-For additional background material, the reader is referred to {cite:t}`Tisseur:2001:QEP`.
+To simplify, we initially restrict the description to the case of quadratic eigenproblems, and then extend it to the general case of arbitrary degree.
+For additional background material, the reader is referred to {cite:p}`Tisseur:2001:QEP`.
 More information can be found in a paper by {cite:t}`Campos:2016:PKS`, that focuses specifically on SLEPc implementation of methods based on Krylov iterations on the linearized problem.

 {#sec:qep label="sec:qep"}
 ### Quadratic Eigenvalue Problems